 The sprawling National Mall is where American history unfolds in three dimensions, while the massive Smithsonian Museums house everything from the Hope Diamond to the original Star-Spangled Banner to actual Apollo spacecraft.
 There’s also the breathtaking marble giants of the Lincoln Memorial and Jefferson Memorial, as well as the powerful Vietnam Veterans Memorial.
 Even with a jam-packed weekend, you’ll only scratch the surface of what this city offers.

 Spring and fall bring the best mix of mild weather, vibrant cherry blossoms or fall foliage, and lighter crowds.
-Spirit often lists midweek fares as low as $38 roundtrip if you’re traveling light.
-Southwest adds value with two free checked bags, and Delta offers frequent flights between Atlanta and Reagan National, landing you just minutes from downtown.
+Delta runs the most frequent service between Atlanta and Reagan National, landing you just minutes from downtown, with American and Southwest also flying it nonstop.
+Frontier serves Dulles if you want the cheapest fare and don’t mind the longer trip in from the airport.

-Rounding out this list of cheap flights from Atlanta is the $52 roundtrip to the Big Apple, the greatest city in the world, the newest of Yorks: New York City.
-With a ticket to John F. Kennedy International Airport (JFK) and back again for that price, how can you say no to a trip to this city, where you literally will never run out of things to do?
+Rounding out this list of cheap flights from Atlanta is the Big Apple, the greatest city in the world, the newest of Yorks: New York City.
+Frontier and JetBlue hold the low end here, and I’ve seen roundtrips to John F. Kennedy International Airport (JFK) land near $100 if you’re flexible on dates.
+Hard to say no to a city where you will never run out of things to do.

 Traversing New York City